Gega Waterfall: powerful water and cool air on a mountain road

 Part of tour

-- OpenGega Waterfall and Lake Ritsa: a mountain route based on conditionsThe route to Gega Waterfall: powerful water and cool air on a mountain road and Lake Ritsa: Abkhazia’s mountain mirror depends on road condition, rain, vehicle suitability and the driver's judgement.
-Treat it as a flexible mountain day with time margin, grip-soled shoes and a backup plan if Gega is not sensible.
+- OpenGega Waterfall and Lake Ritsa: a mountain route based on conditionsPlan the route to Gega Waterfall: powerful water and cool air on a mountain road and Lake Ritsa: Abkhazia’s mountain mirror as a flexible mountain day via Blue Lake: a brief vivid stop on the road to Ritsa and Yupshara Canyon: dramatic road corridor before Ritsa: road condition, rain, vehicle suitability and the driver's judgement matter more than a fixed schedule.
+Keep time margin, grippy shoes and a real backup plan without Gega.

 Related